stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Exactly.
 Exactly.
-So, like, a lot less than you'd think, because a lot of what gets cut out is we've flubbed a line, we take a, like, a ten-second section again...
+So, like, a lot less than you'd think, because a lot of what gets cut out is we've flubbed a line, we take a ten-second section again...
 There's not a lot of going back and completely redoing scenes.

 #### BEN

-So, from Owen Shirrel--
+So, from Owen Shirrel, which--

 #### TIM